-Through the Shareholder's Letter of Expectations, dated December 1, 2010, the Shareholder provided direction to the BCIIF consistent with the general direction to Crown corporations regarding the roles and responsibilities of the Minister of Finance as the Shareholder's Representative and the Board Chair of the BCIIF as the Fund representative.
+Through the 2012/13 Government Letter of Expectations, the Shareholder provided direction to the BCIIF consistent with the general direction to Crown corporations regarding the roles and responsibilities of the Minister of Jobs, Tourism and Innovation as the Shareholder's Representative and the Board Chair of the BCIIF as the Fund representative.
 In addition, the Shareholder directed the BCIIF to take the following specific actions:

-- The Corporation will monitor and report on its capital commitments of up to \$90 million in venture capital investments; - The Corporation will invest available funding in entities which are in the Government's Reporting Entity to finance provincially approved capital projects which also qualify under the applicable federal regulations.
-For this purpose, the Corporation will use the services of the Ministry of Finance via a service level agreement. - The Corporation will use the services of the British Columbia Investment Management Corporation for investment of the fund in liquid instruments, other than amounts drawn by fund managers for venture capital and Government Reporting Entity investments. - The Corporation, in consultation with the Ministry, the Crown Agencies Resource Office and the Board Resourcing and Development Office, will continue to refine its governance and Board structure to ensure a neutral, balanced Board with the appropriate expertise.
-It is anticipated that up to three external Directors will be added to the Board.
+- BCIIF will monitor and report on its capital commitments of up to \$90 million in venture capital investments; - BCIIF will invest available funds in Government's Reporting Entity to finance provincially-approved capital projects that also qualify under the applicable federal regulations; - BCIIF will use British Columbia Investment Management Corporation for investment of funds in liquid investments, other than amounts allocated to venture capital and Government Reporting Entity investments; - BCIIF will, in consultation with the Ministry, Crown Agencies Resource Office and Board Resourcing and Development Office, refine its governance and Board structure; and - BCIIF will explore opportunities to invest its capital in ways that meet its core objectives and support the Government's economic and jobs strategy.